 Sociologist John Alan Lee suggested six broad styles:

-- Eros – romantic and passionate; based on physical appearance.
+- Eros – romantic and passionate; based on physical attraction.

 - Ludus – unable to commit; plays games; deceives and manipulates.